smart-edge-open/specs/doc/architecture.md

     - Dedicated interface created for dataplane based on vhost-user for VM, dpdk-kni for Containers
     - Container or VM default Interface can be used for Inter-App, management and Internet access from application
     - Dedicated OVS-DPDK interface for inter-apps communication can be created in case of On-Premises deployment.

+<b>OVN/OVS-DPDK</b>
+  - The secondary dataplane that is supported in native mode is OVN/OVS-DPDK.
+  - For non-S1u deployments this should be the dataplane of choice
+  - OVN manages the IP addresses allocated to the applications
+  - In this mode both north-south and east-west traffic is supported by OVS-DPDK.
+  - vEth pair is used as interface for container and vitrio for VMs

+>Note: In the future releases OVN/OVS-DPDK will be primary dataplane supported.

 - **Application Authentication**: Ability to authenticate an Edge compute application deployed from the Controller so that application can avail/call Edge Application APIs.
 Only applications that intend to call the Edge Application APIs need to be authenticated.
 TLS certificate based Authentication is implemented.

 ![OpenNESS Application Authentication](arch-images/openness_appauth.png)